Chick Churchill: Ten Years After

 Churchill has been in Ten Years After since joining in 1966.
 He has played on all their records, including their best known tracks "Love Like a Man" (1970) and "I'd Love to Change the World" (1971).
 In 1973, he recorded a solo album You and Me featuring Rick Davies and Roger Hodgson of Supertramp, Martin Barre of Jethro Tull, and Cozy Powell.

-Ten Years After re-formed in 1983 for the Marquee Club's 25th Anniversary, performed two large European festivals in Belgium and Switzerland and were special guests at The Reading Festival.
+Ten Years After re-formed in 1983 for the Marquee Club's 25th Anniversary, performed two large European festivals in Belgium and Switzerland and were special guests at the Reading Festival.
 In September 2024, it was announced that the Ten Years After line-up of Ric Lee, Churchill, Marcus Bonfanti, and Colin Hodgkinson had split but that Lee intended to premiere a new line-up in early 2025.

 Other works

-Ten Years After broke up in 1976 and Churchill became Professional Manager at Chrysalis Music; the company was then owned by his manager, Chris Wright.
+Ten Years After broke up in 1974 and Churchill became a professional manager at Chrysalis Music; the company was then owned by his own manager, Chris Wright.
 In 1977, he left to found Whitsett Churchill Music Publishing with Tim Whitsett, publishing and promoting American artists, especially from the south of the United States, where Whitsett came from.

-Following on from this, Churchill furthered the career of The News, a group he managed and signed to a lucrative deal with Polydor Records.
+Following on from this, Churchill furthered the career of 'The News', a group he managed and signed to a lucrative deal with Polydor Records.